Asome10121/BD2ModManager/README.md

 This is a **false positive** caused by how PyInstaller packages apps.
 The program does **not** contain any malware.
 If you're unsure, you can check the [source code](https://github.com/bruhnn/BD2ModManager) and build the `.exe` yourself.

-### Can I use the app on Linux or macOS?
-Currently, BD2ModManager is only tested and built for **Windows**.
-No official builds for Linux or macOS are available yet.

 ### What's the difference between the `.exe` and the `*-Full.zip` version?
 - The `.exe` is a standalone, single-file version.
 - The `*-Full.zip` is the **full version**, containing all required files and less likely to trigger false positives.
 It's recommended if you run into issues with the single `.exe`.

-### How can I contribute to BD2ModManager's development?
-You can contribute by:

-- ⭐ Starring the project on GitHub to show your support.
-- 🐛 Reporting bugs and suggesting features via [GitHub Issues](https://github.com/bruhnn/BD2ModManager/issues).
-- 👩‍💻 If you're a developer, fork the repository and submit pull requests with improvements or bug fixes.

 ## 🤝 Credits